-Before going to the projects, volunteers prepare theselves for three months at one of the following learning centres:
+Before going to the projects, volunteers prepare themselves for three months at one of the following learning centres:

-College of International Cooperation and Development is situated in the UK.
 CICD offers volunteering programmes abroad, focusing on development and climate change.
-We are a school for activists.
-Our students / volunteers come from all walks of life.
+It is a school for activists and students / volunteers come from all walks of life.
 Most of them are between 18 – 60 years old, and they come from all over the world.

 CICD has since the start in 1998 trained and sent more than 1.200 Development Instructors (our name for volunteers) to projects in southern Africa and India.
 Here, they have supported projects and worked alongside local activists.
 Thus, they have worked on a variety of projects, where they have practised international solidarity and built bridges between peoples and cultures.